In this article, we will answer some of the more commonly asked questions about our Email Designer.

 STEP 5: Choose to create the draft From Scratch using Rich Text - Text-based emails

 STEP 6: Paste your HTML into the blank email draft

-STEP 7: You can Send Test Email to test how your email will look when received
+STEP 7: You can Send a Test Email to test how your email will look when received

-STEP 8: You can select Save to save this design as a draft or select Save as Template to save this design as a template for future use
+STEP 8: Click Save to save this design as a draft or select Save as Template to save this design as a template for future use

 STEP 9: After saving, you can send the draft or template directly from your email client